 Many born-again Christians feel pressure to master LDS theology before engaging a friend in gospel conversation.
 Effective evangelism to Latter-day Saints, however, requires less knowledge about Mormonism than one might think.
-In fact, deep-dives into LDS theology are not only time-consuming and frustrating, but also delay gospel conversations that should have happened already.
+Deep-dives into LDS theology are not only time-consuming and frustrating, but also delay gospel conversations that should have happened already.

 For these three reasons, we’re providing the following primer.
 As you read, try to absorb the material while noting Mormonism’s overarching time-line, especially in God’s Plan of Salvation.
 A basic comprehension will work just fine.